Stoklands Bilruter

-Stocklands Bilruter AS was a bus company operating in the municipality of Hamarøy in Nordland county, Norway.
-It operated on a contract with the Nordland county municipality.
+Stocklands Bilruter AS was a bus company operating in Hamarøy Municipality in Nordland county, Norway. t operated on a contract with the Nordland county municipality.

 The company was founded in 1924 by Ludvig Stokland that started operation with a Ford Model T. A few years later he started scheduled services between Presteid and Skutvika and also between Hamsund and Buvåg.
 In 1935, he bought his first bus.
 The company became a limited company in 1959, and by 1986 Stockland Bilruter had 29 vehicles.
 The next year, it was bought by Saltens Bilruter.